 When in 2004 I started taking pictures for this series, Marc Auget and his book Non-Places: Introduction to an Anthropology of Supermodernity was in my mind.
-I had been shooting subjects related to changing landscape, the development of modern urban conglomerations and the human condition for a while now.
-But this time was different.
-I just hadn’t realized it yet.
+I had been shooting subjects related to changing landscape, the development of modern urban conglomerations and the human condition for a while now but this time was different.
+I just hadn’t realised it yet.

 Throughout the following years, I continued to search for and photograph non-places but slowly started to realise that my interest didn’t lie solely within the subjects in the frame.